Kim Clijsters: Clijsters vs. Henin

-Clijsters's biggest rival was Justine Henin, who grew up in the French-speaking part of Belgium.
-They have been regarded as having little in common except their nationality and their relationship has varied over time.
+Clijsters's biggest rival was Justine Henin.
 Their rivalry began during their junior years when they were both considered promising young talents.
 They started out as friends and won the Belgian Junior Championships as doubles partners at ages ten and eleven respectively, despite only being able to communicate with hand signals due to Clijsters not knowing French and Henin not knowing Flemish.
 However, their friendship began to fade by their mid-teens, leading to disputes that their coaches would try to keep out of the media.
 Clijsters attributed this deterioration in part to one of Henin's coaches telling Henin, "she had to hate all of her opponents, and only then could she win."
 She also acknowledged they had very different personalities.

 Clijsters and Henin typically downplayed any disagreements between them, saying they were overdramatized by the media.
 When they were professionals, Clijsters accused Henin of routinely faking injuries in their matches to receive medical timeouts.
 Additionally, Clijsters's father seemed to allege that Henin was taking performance-enhancing drugs.
 Although they had won the Fed Cup together in 2001, they were not interested in playing on the same team in 2004 or 2005.
 The following year, Clijsters's former coach Carl Maes, who was then the Belgium Fed Cup captain, helped convince Clijsters to reunite with Henin, and together they ultimately reached another final.

 On the court, they played each other in 25 WTA matches, making each of them the other's most frequent opponent.
 Although Clijsters won the series 13–12, Henin won seven out of their eleven meetings in finals including all three at Grand Slam tournaments.
 The latest stage win Clijsters had at a major was in the semifinals of the 2001 French Open.
 She also defeated Henin en route to her first WTA Tour Championship in 2002.
 Clijsters dominated their hard court meetings 8–4, while Henin dominated on clay 5–1.
 Henin also won three of their five grass court encounters.
 Before both of their first retirements, Henin was leading the series 12–10.
 However, Clijsters won all three of their meetings during their comebacks to win the series.